LiquidPulsar/exec_hints/README.md

 foo('banana')
 >>> BANANA
 ```
-This documentation would have to be a few miles long to cover all of this
+This documentation would have to be a few miles long to cover all of this,
-So here's a few examples:
+so here's a few examples:
 ```py
 @exec_hints
 def foo(message:int|tuple[int]|list[0], dct:dict[int,tuple[str.lower]]):